PlasteredCrab/Halo-CR4B-Tool/README.md

 # Special Thanks
 - Chiefster and Soulburnin for the help making the Shader Nodes used by this tool to make the objects and levels to be as accurate as they can be!
 Without their help, this tool would not have gotten as far as it did.
 - Lord Zedd for giving me some ideas on how to fix Mirror Wrapped textures being incorrect in terms of texture resolution ratios being the key.
 - Gravemind2401 for his amazing work with Reclaimer, which all of this work was started using models and textures ripped using Reclaimer.
+And for help making changes to the custom build of Reclaimer that CR4B Tool uses for importing
 - General_101 for his great work with the Halo Asset Blender Development Toolkit
+- Gamergotten for his Halo5Bitmap Exporter for Xbox files since he changed it to accept commandline arguments which allows for CR4B Tool to batch import / export Halo 5 models and textures from Xbox
+- Urium86 for his tool HIRT which he changed to allow for Command Line functions to be sent to it by CR4B Tool which allows for Halo Infinite Importing / Exporting